How to Start a House Flipping Business in 2022

 Step 7: Understand The Importance Of Market Research

-Know the target market size and market trends are vital to maximizing profits for your house flipping business.
+Knowing the target market size and market trends is vital to maximizing profits for your house flipping business.

 Effective market research is crucial in finding the right investment property in a good school district in a US city BUT a customer base.